-- The proposed update represents an interim adjustment of 3% based on CPI along with a proposed new fee for most development and operational permit fees. - Building Fees permits for new construction or modifications to existing structures - Planning Fees entitlement review and zoning compliance - Land Development Engineering Fees public improvement plan review - Encroachment Permit Fees activities conducted in the public right-of-way - Fire Prevention Fees compliance reviews related to new and existing developments - This adjustment is estimated to reduce the General Fund by approximately \$130K annually. - If the Master Fee and Charges Schedule is amended as proposed, the General Fund subsidization of these fees would decrease thereby increasing available discretionary General Fund revenue to be used for capital projects, equipment and other City Council providing a broad public benefit.
+- The proposed update represents an interim adjustment of 3% based on CPI along with a proposed new fee for most development and operational permit fees. - Building Fees permits for new construction or modifications to existing structures - Planning Fees entitlement review and zoning compliance - Land Development Engineering Fees public improvement plan review - Encroachment Permit Fees activities conducted in the public right-of-way - Fire Prevention Fees compliance reviews related to new and existing developments - This adjustment is estimated to reduce the General Fund subsidy by approximately \$130K annually.

-Community and Library Services Fees
+Community & Library Services Fees